fuxiAIlab/fuxi-match/README.md

 - <mark><em>Reproduction</em></mark> 【WWW'17】EOMM: An Engagement Optimized Matchmaking &nbsp;[>>Blog & Code & Data](../EOMM/)

 ### Practical Tricks
-- How to measure a win-prediction model in the matchmaking context?
+- How to measure a win-prediction model in the matchmaking context

 ### Basics and Prerequisites
 - ELO